dongxuanw1366/sep10-freedom-project/plan.md

 ## April 5:
 * Import parallax template for materialize
 * Start website
+* Set up containers

 ### Complete the MVP during spring break or the week after spring break
 * Add all the content
-* Compelete all basic layout and add image
+* Compelete all basic layout and add all the images

 ### Beyond MVP before end of april
 * Add background color and special fonts